DCotterill/halixia-hugo/content/ma/cook-for-the-family-366.md

 layout: static
 ---

-Easy family friendly dinner ideas
+Easy family friendly dinner ideas.

 Keep everyone happy with these easy family friendly dinner ideas.
 There's pasta, of course, but also plenty of easy bakes and crunchy breaded goodies.